South Korea's ruling party head supports suspending Yoon's powers, boosting chances of impeachment

-SEOUL, South Korea (AP) — South Korea's ruling party chief showed support Friday for suspending the constitutional powers of President Yoon Suk Yeol for imposing martial law, in a bombshell reversal that makes Yoon's impeachment more likely.
+SEOUL, South Korea (AP) — South Korea's ruling party chief showed support Friday for suspending the constitutional powers of President Yoon Suk Yeol for imposing martial law this week, in a bombshell reversal that makes Yoon's impeachment more likely.

+Opposition parties parties are pushing for a parliamentary vote on Yoon's impeachment on Saturday, calling his short-lived martial law declaration “unconstitutional, illegal rebellion or coup.”
+But they need support from some ruling party members to get the two-thirds majority needed to pass the impeachment motion.

+During a party meeting, People Power Party leader Han Dong-hun stressed the need to suspend Yoon's presidential duties and power swiftly, saying he poses a “significant risk of extreme actions, like reattempting to impose martial law, which could potentially put the Republic of Korea and its citizens in great danger.”

 Han on Thursday had said he would work to defeat the impeachment motion even though he criticized Yoon’s martial law declaration as “unconstitutional.”
 Han said there was a need to “prevent damage to citizens and supporters caused by unprepared chaos.”

-Han said Friday that Yoon poses a “significant risk of extreme actions, like reattempting to impose martial law, which could potentially put the Republic of Korea and its citizens in great danger.”

-Impeaching Yoon would require support from two-thirds of the National Assembly, or 200 of its 300 members.
+Impeaching Yoon would require support from 200 of its 300 members.
 The opposition parties who jointly brought the impeachment motion have 192 seats combined.
+PPP has 108 lawmakers.

+Han was previously regarded as a close associate of Yoon as they spent years working together as prosecutors and he served as Yoon’s first justice minister.
+But after Han entered party politics and became PPP leader, their ties soured badly as they differ over how to handle scandals involving Yoon and his wife.

-Han leads an anti-Yoon faction within the ruling party, and 18 lawmakers in his faction voted with opposition lawmakers to overturn Yoon's martial law decree.
+Han leads a minority faction within the ruling party, and 18 lawmakers in his faction voted with opposition lawmakers to overturn Yoon's martial law decree.
 Martial law ultimately lasted about six hours, after the quick overrule by the National Assembly forced Yoon's Cabinet to lift it before daybreak Wednesday.

 If Yoon is impeached, he would be suspended until the Constitutional Court rules on whether to remove him from office or restore his presidential power.
-Prime Minister Han Duck-soo would take over presidential responsibilities.
+Prime Minister Han Duck-soo, the country's No. 2 official, would take over presidential responsibilities.

-The main liberal opposition Democratic Party leader Lee Jae-myung said in a separate televised speech that it was crucial to suspend Yoon as “quickly as possible."
+The main liberal opposition Democratic Party leader Lee Jae-myung said in a televised speech Friday that it was crucial to suspend Yoon as “quickly as possible."

 Lee said Yoon's martial law enforcement amounted to “rebellion and also a self-coup.”
 He said Yoon’s move caused serious damage to the country’s image and paralyzed foreign policy, pointing to criticism coming out of the Biden administration and foreign leaders canceling their visits to South Korea.